 The jail system in South Carolina provides an important example of intergovernmental cooperation.
 Although jails are the administrative and financial responsibility of local governments, both county and municipal, the South Carolina Department of Corrections (SCDC) is responsible for ensuring that local jails and detention centers meet certain operational standards.
 Jails must meet these standards to be certified for operation.
 Jails and detention centers are an important segment of the criminal justice system.
 Jails are used to detain prisoners before trial, and to provide a place where some inmates may serve their sentences.
-Data concerning jail capacity and use are available from 1985 through 2008 provided by the SCDC Division and were Compliance, Standards and Inspections.
+Data concerning jail capacity and use were provided by the SCDC Division of Compliance, Standards and Inspections.

-South Carolina's jail capacity increased 204.8% from 1985 to 2008.
-From 2007 to 2008, the state's jail capacity increased 3.3%.
+South Carolina's jail capacity increased 216.6% from 1985 to 2009.
+From 2008 to 2009, the state's jail capacity increased 3.7%.